 Features of the Linux OS

 - A user account is the only root account that can carry out all administrative tasks.
-All other types of accounts do not have rights outside of files the files for which they have permission to access.
+All other types of accounts do not have rights outside of files for which they have permission to access.

-- the System Firewall uses the Netfilter framework in the Linux kernel to restrict incoming and outgoing network traffic.
+- The System Firewall uses the Netfilter framework in the Linux kernel to restrict incoming and outgoing network traffic.